decentraland/old-documentation/_posts/development-guide/2021-04-03-event-listeners.md

 - expressionId: Name of the emote performed (ie: _wave_, _clap_, _kiss_)

-Note: This event is triggered by any player making an emote in the proximities of the player.
+Note: This event is triggered any time the player makes an emote and the scene is loaded.
+The player could be standing in a nearby scene when this happens.

 ## Player goes idle